yousef980/water-treatment-labs/breakpoint-chlorination/README.md

-# Project 2: Break-point Chlorination Study
+# Project: Break-point Chlorination Study

 ## Introduction
 This study investigates the behavior of chlorine when added to a water sample (tap water) to determine the exact "break-point".
 The goal is to find the minimum dose required to satisfy the water's chemical demand and ensure a stable residual for disinfection.